 Once the milk has boiled pour in the blended milk and cornflour, whisking constantly until the sauce is nice and smooth.
 Allow the sauce to come to a gentle boil before you turn off the heat.
 The will ensure the cornflour has cooked out fully.

 Pour the sauce over the cooked cauliflower and sprinkle the remaining grated cheese over the top.

 Bake for 20-25 minutes until golden brown and the sauce is bubbling.
 Remove from the oven and garnish with freshly chopped parsley.

 You can make this cauliflower cheese in advance and it will keep really well in the fridge for 24hrs.
-Just don’t sprinkle the cheese over the top until you are ready to bake it.
+Just don’t sprinkle grated cheese over the top until you’re ready to bake it.
 Allow additional cooking time when reheating and ensure it’s nice and hot before tucking in.